 Looking across a landscape of natural beauty – unencumbered by humankind’s interference – is one of of our most cherished experiences.
 However, while many of us see a continuous land of forest and mountains, there are boundaries to consider.

 Choosing from locations within a day trip of Greenville, SC or Asheville, NC – you could end up in 2+ National Parks, 4+ National Forest districts, or even more possibilities if you consider state parks or state forests (such as Dupont).
 Each carries with them their own permitting requirements and regulations regarding weddings.
 Make the wrong phone call, and you could end up throwing your money away on a permit that doesn’t even apply to where you want to go.

 Not to worry though – this is our backyard.
 Not only do we know of great spots for you – we know “where” they are (and who to contact).
 For specific National Park requirements, here are the direct links for a Blue Ridge Parkway elopement, Smoky Mountains elopement or Shenandoah National Park elopement:

 Concerning locations in National Forest Districts – it may be best to say each has their own unique “take” on permits for weddings.
 In some cases your ceremony may fall under “non-commercial use” (no permit needed), but with a photographer and videographer along it could be interpreted as otherwise.
-All that to say – it’s our job to figure it out based on where you want to go.
+All that to say – it’s our job to know based on where you want to go.
 The last thing we want you to do is worry about the regulations – let us handle it for you!

 Choose a season – which time of the year do you love the most for a Blue Ridge Mountain Elopement?